Understanding Social Media Addiction

-Social media addiction involves spending too much on social media sites to the point it affects other aspects of a person’s daily life.
+Social media and internet addiction involves spending too much on social media sites to the point it affects other aspects of a person’s daily life.

 While social media addiction is not an official medical diagnosis, it is used to describe the cluster of behaviors related to the addictive behavior of social media.

 The term “social media addiction” has not been medically defined by the American Psychiatric Association (APA).
 However, it is often used in news headlines and by television media, and is acknowledged by addiction treatment centers and mental health therapists as an actual, life-altering problem.

 The APA defines addiction as a complex “brain disease that is manifested by compulsive substance use despite harmful consequence”.
 People who suffer from addiction intensely focus on the addictive behavior to the point takes over their life.

 - Behaviors that bring some physical sensation to the addict

 - Withdrawal symptoms once the addiction has stopped, and stopping that is often unsuccessful

 - Behavior that affects family, work and social obligations

 Much like other addictions, some people are unable to able to handle social media appropriately and in healthy ways.
 The more the internet and social media dominate our lives, the worse of a problem this is becoming.

 With most addictions, people are motivated to certain behaviors, and these become more important than their relationships and daily obligations, including school and work.